 One of the most notorious black metal bands hailing from Brazil, Unearthly was established by the end of 1998, with M. Mictian on bass and Lord Thoth on guitars and vocals.

-Their first demo,“Blessed are the Destroyers of False Hope”, was released in june 2000, and the second one, “Living Under the Sign of Blasphemy” was launched a little over one year afterwards in august 2001.
-Both works had good acceptance within the scene and received good reviews, which guaranteed them many concerts in their native country.
-But it was only in 2002 that “Infernum – Prelude to a New Reign”, their debut album, was released in Brazil via Encore Records and in the US and Canada via Crash Music Records.
+The group’s first demo,“Blessed are the Destroyers of False Hope”, was released in june 2000, and the second one, “Living Under the Sign of Blasphemy” was launched in august 2001.
+Both works had good acceptance within the scene and received good reviews, which guaranteed Unearthly many concerts in their native country.
+But it was only in 2002 that “Infernum – Prelude to a New Reign”, their debut full-length album, was released in Brazil and in the US and Canada.

-After performing live in Brazil’s most important cities and festivals, UNEARTHLY started recording their second album.
-Released by the end of 2003, “Black Metal Commando” – produced by Fabiano Penna (ex-Rebaelliun/The Ordher) – showed more death metal influences, although still maintaining a black metal identity.
+After performing live in Brazil’s most important cities and festivals, performing with the likes of Malevolent Creation, Behemoth, Hate Eternal, besides some Brazilian acts such as Sepultura, Unearthly started recording their sophomore album.
+Released by the end of 2003, “Black Metal Commando” – produced by Fabiano Penna (ex-Rebaelliun/The Ordher) – showed more death metal influences, although still maintaining their black metal identity.

 By the middle of 2004, Lord Thoth, co-founder and singer, left the band and was replaced by Agares (ex-Mysteriis, who performed in all the concerts of the “War Massacre” Tour in that same year).
-Agares left the band in the middle of 2005 and his place was taken over by Eregion, who remains as the band’s frontman until the present day.
+The definitive frontman however came only in the next year, 2005, when Felipe Eregion joined the band as vocalist and eventually took over the guitar duties as well.